awsdocs/amazon-ecs-developer-guide/doc_source/ecs-anywhere-updates.md

 # Updating the AWS Systems Manager Agent and Amazon ECS container agent on an external instance<a name="ecs-anywhere-updates"></a>

-Your on\-premise server or VM must run both the AWS Systems Manager Agent \(SSM Agent\) and the Amazon ECS container agent when running Amazon ECS workloads\.
-AWS releases new versions of these agents when adding or updating capabilities\.
-If your external instances are using an older version of either agent, you can update them using the following procedures\.
+Your on\-premises server or VM must run both the AWS Systems Manager Agent \(SSM Agent\) and the Amazon ECS container agent when running Amazon ECS workloads\.
+AWS releases new versions of these agents when any capabilities are added or updated\.
+If your external instances are using an earlier version of either agent, you can update them using the following procedures\.

 ## Updating the SSM Agent on an external instance<a name="ecs-anywhere-updates-ssmagent"></a>